Dark Academia & The Fall

 Dark Academia

-And this fall is significant for bibliophiles, especially those who have a thing for Dark Academia (as it is called these days):
+And this fall is significant for bibliophiles, especially those who have a thing for Dark Academia:

 This fall is the 30th anniversary of The Secret History by Donna Tartt.